 What is Statistics?
 (This help you understand my approach to Statistics.)

 Yes, you will need a computer.
 You may either use your own personal machine or one of the University's machines for this course.
-One day a week we will be in a computer lab so that you can have access to them.
-If you have a laptop that you are going to be using, I encourage you bring that computer on lab days.
+During class sessions, I encourage students to work in groups around a shared computer.

 You can find Penn State Computer labs via this interactive map.
 Additionally, there are a couple of computers you may use in Thomas 422 and Thomas 425.